wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 Before going full-nerd and explaining all this dry geometry stuff, let's give a preview of where we are heading.

+Here's the kind of model mentioned in the last post that I'd like to construct.
-Here's a model of the corner of a "simple" temple roof:
+It models the corner of a "simple" temple roof:

 <Figure src={Model} caption="Where we are headed: a 'simple' joinery model" />